We work with many farmers, landowners and estate managers across the South West and further afield.

 Having legal advice from a law firm that genuinely understands the rural sector and the region – and who will proactively highlight new commercial opportunities for you – has arguably never been more important.

 Stephens Scown’s specialist Agriculture and Rural Affairs team is on hand across the region to help you get your new projects off the ground while protecting your assets.
-Our expertise and ability is noted in Chambers and Partners Guide to the legal profession which describes us as a “leading firm in this area and one of the biggest names in this space” (2020) and “notable for its strength in depth and ability to cover a wide range of matters relevant to its rural client base” (2021).
+Our expertise and ability is noted in Chambers and Partners Guide to the legal profession (2024), which describes us as having “strength in depth and ability to cover a wide range of matters relevant to its rural client base.”
+Additionally, a client said: “They have property specialists but are also a big enough firm to bring in private client practitioners and litigators as and when required, which is helpful.”

 Land management is undergoing a slow but steady revolution in the UK, and we’re here to help you navigate sometimes complex bureaucracy in pursuit of your ambitions.